Submissions

 • Longer quotations should appear as a separate block and should not be enclosed in quotation marks.
 The citation to the source should be placed at the end of the quote following the punctuation.

-• Always give the page number(s) for quotations.
+• Always give the page number(s) for quotations, including both direct quotations and paraphrased passages.

 Brief citations are used within the text as follows: